 HOUSE is a multidisciplinary design studio.
-My name is Jenny Rodenhouse, I am an designer and educator.
-I make interactions using 3D game engines that produce software, videos, research, models, graphics, images, exhibitions, installations, courses, labs, and curriculum.
+My name is Jenny Rodenhouse, I am an interaction designer and educator.
+I make playable graphics using 3D game engines to produce software, videos, research, models, graphics, images, exhibitions, installations, courses, labs, and curriculum.
 I am interested in using design to diversify concepts, expressions, and representations within computation.
 My projects are independent, collaborative, and client based.

 Associate Chair of Bachelor of Science BSc Undergraduate Interaction Design at ArtCenter College of Design.
 (1) Faculty Director of the Immersion Lab for 7 yrs, increasing student access to technology.
 Has taught for 9 yrs as Associate Professor for Undergraduate Interaction Design and Graduate Media Design Practices at ArtCenter.
 Faculty at Southern California Institute of Architecture (SCI-Arc).